RAND-University of Pittsburgh Health Institute

 Melony Sorbero

 Melony Sorbero (PhD, Health Services Research and Health Policy, MS, Public Policy Analysis, University of Rochester) is a policy researcher at RAND.
-A health services researcher with a background in public policy analysis and public health, her research interests include quality of care, economic effects of variations in medical care and program evaluation.
-Dr. Sorbero currently has projects in breast cancer quality of care and outcomes, pay for performance, and patient safety.
-Examples of her work related to medical decision making and cost-effectiveness analysis are the cost-effectiveness analysis of palivizumab as a prophylaxis for RSV infection in premature infants, cost-effectiveness of treatment strategies for DCIS, the extent to which patient gender impacts physicians’ assessment of the likelihood of coronary artery disease, and work to understand the extent to which people include productivity costs in their assessment of health states.
-Dr. Sorbero’s current work is funded by a mix of grants and contracts from the National Cancer Institute, the Agency for Healthcare Research and Quality, CMS, ASPE (Office of the Assistant Secretary of Planning and Evaluation in the US Department of Health & Human Services), HRSA (Health Resources and Services Administration in the US Department of Health & Human Services) and the DoD (Department of Defense).
+A health services researcher with a background in public policy analysis and public health, her research interests include quality of care, economic effects of variations in medical care, comparative effectiveness, and program evaluation.
+Dr. Sorbero currently has projects in breast cancer quality of care and outcomes, care for elderly patients, performance measurement, pay for performance, and patient safety.
+Dr. Sorbero's current work is funded by a mix of grants and contracts from the National Cancer Institute, the Agency for Healthcare Research and Quality, CMS, ASPE (Office of the Assistant Secretary of Planning and Evaluation in the US Department of Health & Human Services), HRSA (Health Resources and Services Administration in the US Department of Health & Human Services) and the DoD (Department of Defense).

 Bradley Stein